We are addressing a crucial topic: the installation of Windows projecting and sliding windows on your converted van or motorhome!

 Step 6: Cut the wooden support frame with a hole saw and a jigsaw

-We cut out the inside and ended up with a sort of donut/rectangular frame that we can use to place between the window and the counter-frame (inner frame) of the projection bay.
+We cut out the inside and ended up with a kind of donut/rectangular frame that we can use to place between the window and the counter-frame (interior frame) of the Push window.

 Step 7: Optionally add butyl tape to the window trim

-An alternative to sealant is to apply Butyl Tape.
-The same step can be performed with a sealant type Sikaflex 710 TX.
+An alternative to sealant glue is to apply Butyl Tape.
+The same step can be done with a sealant glue like Sikaflex 710 TX.

-Now that we have made the hole for the window cutout and the spacer.
-All that remains is to apply the sealant to the window so that it remains watertight.
+Now that we have made the hole for the window cutout and the spacer, all that remains is to apply the sealant on the window so that it remains watertight.

-We press the butyl tape around the edge of the window.
-One thing we did not take into account is that the flange has a slightly rolled edge, so we should have doubled the butyl tape to ensure that there is enough sealant between the window and the van's bodywork.
+We press the butyl tape around the window edge.
+One thing we did not take into account is that the flange has a slightly rolled edge, so we should have doubled the butyl tape to ensure there is enough sealant between the window and the van body.

 Step 8: Clean the contact surface and install the window